pivotal-energy-solutions/django-appsearch/README.md

         )},
     )

+Another way to specify a related field is to use the related model class itself as the dictionary key.
+Using this method, the field name will automatically be retrieved by inspecting the relationships between the two models:

+    search_fields = (
+        # ...
+        {User: ( # validated to the string "owner", as in the previous example 'username', # displayed as "User username"
+            {'groups': (
+                'name', # displayed as "Group name"
+            )},
+        )}
+    )

+Eventually this syntax will be the supported method for accessing generic foreign keys, although such relationships are not yet implemented.

+**NOTE**: Generic models that are referenced by a [GenericRelation](https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/#reverse-generic-relations) field (e.g., a Car object with a GenericRelation field called "comments" to a generic Comment model) are considered valid and are digested by the appsearch framework:

+    search_fields = (
+        # ...
+        {'comments': ( # Car.comments as a GenericRelation field to Comment model 'title',
+            'content',
+        )},
+    )

 ##### `display_fields`

 By default, the results table shown by appsearch will include all local fields on the model.
 To explicitly declare the field list, your configuration can include another attribute `display_fields`, which follows a similar format to `search_fields`: